fscorrupt/awesome-stars/README.md

 ## Go

+- [gruntwork-io/cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) - A tool for cleaning up your cloud accounts by nuking (deleting) all resources within it
 - [kgretzky/evilginx2](https://github.com/kgretzky/evilginx2) - Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication
 - [Shopify/toxiproxy](https://github.com/Shopify/toxiproxy) - :alarm_clock: :fire: A TCP proxy to simulate network and system conditions for chaos and resiliency testing
 - [jyggen/intro-detection-info](https://github.com/jyggen/intro-detection-info) - CLI tool to show information related to Plex's intro detection feature.